- •

 More to see near Valletta, Malta

-Valletta, Malta makes it easy to reach nearby islands and mainland destinations within 100 km or around 2 hours of travel.
+The port(s) of Valletta, Malta make it easy to reach nearby islands and mainland destinations within 100 km or around 2 hours of travel.
 It’s a great starting point for day trips, island hopping, or trying out new ferry routes in Malta.

 Booking as early as possible is the best way to get the lowest prices when traveling to Valletta, Malta, as fares tend to increase closer to departure.
 Some ferries may have specific restrictions, such as only accepting foot passengers or requiring vehicles for boarding.